-Art Nouveau Era green gold, rose gold and diamond brooch
+Art Nouveau Era green gold, rose gold and blue zircon brooch

 Art Nouveau literally translates to new art, which describes this short, but sweet, jewelry period perfectly.

 While Belle Époque jewelry was being produced during the same time as Art Nouveau jewelry, they couldn't be more opposite.
 Art Nouveau jewelry designers rebelled against the monochromatic designs of Belle Époque jewelry and opted for colorful and creative, handmade designs inspired by nature and/or the female figure.